MicrosoftDocs/power-platform/power-platform/guidance/case-studies/nonprofit.md

 ## Identify key tasks to automate

-Before implementing their Power Platform solutions, Degrees of Change faced several technology challenges with the Act Six and Seed Internship programs.
-The team needed a secure way to share over 1,000 applications per year with 150 volunteer assessors.
+Before implementing its Power Platform solutions, Degrees of Change faced several technology challenges with the Act Six and Seed Internships programs.
+The team needed a secure way to share more than 1,000 applications per year with 150 volunteer assessors.
 Initially, the team sent printed copies, and then digital PDFs to the volunteers, which limited scalability and risked the security of students’ personal information.

 Each community group selects local volunteers who reflect the diverse backgrounds of students in their area.
 These volunteers are assigned applications to review and score.
 The scores are then used to make program placement decisions, ensuring an equitable selection process: